Hidden Money for AE Firms in 2021

-Think of a team of AE professionals who design a new 100,000 square foot public high school.
+Think of a team of AE professionals who design a new 100,000-square-foot public high school.
 If the project fully qualifies, the result is a $180,000 tax deduction.
 If the design firms are S corporations and the owners’ underlying federal tax rate is 25%, that’s $45,000 in federal tax savings!
-For firms who work extensively in the public space, the tax savings can be quite substantial!
+The tax savings can be quite substantial for firms who work extensively in the public space!

 How do I Qualify?

 Next, let’s discuss what it takes to qualify for the deduction and how the recent legislation has changed the historical requirements.
 The deduction is separated into three qualifying aspects: each generates a deduction of up to $.60 per square foot.
 Those elements are the overall building envelope, lighting, and HVAC system.
 To qualify, each element must exceed federal energy standards by a baseline amount (typically 50%).
 Historically this standard has been ASHRAE 90.1-2007.
 The criteria will be a bit more stringent in the future as the requirement will now follow an ASHRAE Reference Standard 90.1, no older than two years.
 The stricter standards are offset by a provision that indexes the $1.80 maximum deduction for inflation, thus yielding higher potential future benefits for qualifying projects.

 To capture the deduction, specific steps must be followed.
 This includes a formal study by an independent party, which includes utilizing specific software approved by the Internal Revenue Service and a site visit.
 In the case of governmental work, a formal allocation letter must also be obtained from the governmental agency formally designating the firm or firms that will receive the deduction.
 The final report must be signed off by an engineer licensed in the state where the project is situated.